AyoubCoding21/ElectroBench/README.md

 **Blinn-Phong**: Blinn-Phong is a *mathematically* optimised superset of Phong.
 It uses 2 lighting components (diffuse and specular).

-**Shadows**: Shadows in this benchmark are used by calculating clamp to dot by the lighhting vectors and some initial values then multipling it by the color, It was used in v1.8-Beta, but in other versions it uses shadow-mapping.
+**Shadows**: Shadows in this benchmark are used by calculating clamp to dot of the vPositon and vNormal of the light then multipling it by the color, It was used in v1.8-Beta, but in other versions it uses shadow-mapping.

 **Fire effect**: For this *virtual* fire effect we addded a lambert effect to the calculations.
 And we used a *degrade* color system for bottom to top (from yellow to red).